icerpc/icerpc-csharp/examples/Download/README.md

 # Download

-This example application illustrates how to stream bytes from a file on a sever to client.
+This example application illustrates how to transmit a file from a server to a client as a stream of bytes.

 For build instructions check the top-level [README.md](../../README.md).